bambrozio/academic-corner/dit/MScDataAnalytics/probabilityAndStatisticalInference/README.md

         - In order these numbers are:
         - 3, 5, 7, 12, 13, 14, 20, **23, 23, 23, 23**, 29, 39, 40, 56
         - In this case the mode is **23**.
+    - Bimodal Distributions:
+        - When a distribution has two “modes,” it is called bimodal
+    - Multimodal Distributions
+        - If a distribution has more than 2 “modes,” it is called multimodal

 - Median
     - It is the score in the middle